 Unfortunately, life does not always go to plan.
 A year after I joined Accenture, I had to take some time out due to illness.
 I was fortunate enough to be able to recover and return to my job at Accenture, but this life experience ultimately led to a change in career direction and my transition into HR.

-After returning from illness, I spent around two years working in at internal role in Accenture’s HR team, redesigning the learning and development curriculum for the Analyst Consulting Group (the graduate talent programme in the UK).
-After this project, I returned to client-facing consulting work and did a stint in NHS IT Project Management, but soon realised that I loved working in learning and talent and I wanted to focus upon developing my career in HR.
+After returning from illness, I spent around two years working in at internal role in Accenture’s HR team, redesigning the learning and development curriculum for the Analyst Consulting Group (the graduate talent programme in the UK), turning it into an award-winning programme.
+After this project, I returned to client-facing consulting work and did a stint in NHS IT Project Management, deploying medical records software in hospitals up and down the country, but I soon realised that I loved working in learning and talent and I wanted to focus upon developing my career in HR.

 Keen to gain CIPD accreditation, I signed up for a master’s degree in Human Resource Management and Development at the University of Salford and started to study part-time alongside a new role at Accenture working with the Corporate Citizenship (CSR) team on two key strategy projects looking at how we engage young people in the workplace.
-As this role came to an end about six months into my studies, I decided to leave Accenture to focus upon completing my degree as a full-time student, whilst working part-time as a freelance learning and talent consultant.
+As this role came to an end about six months into my degree, I left Accenture to focus upon completing my degree as a ‘full-time’ student, alongside work as a freelance learning and talent consultant.

-After completing my post-graduate degree, I joined the HR team of a global investment bank where I worked as a global talent development specialist, managing the learning and development curriculum for graduates joining Infrastructure (Technology and Operations, HR, Compliance and Regulatory, Audit, Risk and Finance) divisions globally.
+After completing my studies, I joined the HR team of a global investment bank where I worked as a talent development specialist, managing the learning and development curriculum for graduates joining Infrastructure (Technology and Operations, HR, Compliance and Regulatory, Audit, Risk and Finance) divisions globally.